Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 - Are you making the product yourself?
-Or where is it produced and by who?
+Or where is it produced, and by who?

 - What impact makes your product on the world?

-The top positions at a Search Engine Result Page are the most visible to the site visitors of an eCommerce retailer.
+The top positions on a Search Engine Result Page are the most visible to the site visitors of an eCommerce retailer.
 These top products typically get the vast majority of the clicks and thus conversions.